rubyatscale/code_ownership/README.md

 ## Proper Configuration & Validation
 CodeOwnership comes with a validation function to ensure the following things are true:
 1) Only one mechanism is defining file ownership.
 That is -- you can't have a file annotation on a file owned via package-based or glob-based ownership.
 This helps make ownership behavior more clear by avoiding concerns about precedence.
-2) All teams referenced as an owner for any file or package is a valid team (i.e. it's in the list of `Teams.all`).
+2) All teams referenced as an owner for any file or package is a valid team (i.e. it's in the list of `CodeTeams.all`).
 3) All files have ownership.
 You can specify in `unowned_globs` to represent a TODO list of files to add ownership to.
 3) The `.github/CODEOWNERS` file is up to date.
 This is automatically corrected and staged unless specified otherwise with `bin/codeownership validate --skip-autocorrect --skip-stage`.
 You can turn this validation off by setting `skip_codeowners_validation: true` in `code_ownership.yml`.